Ramin Ganeshram, Executive Director

-Nicole has experience in education and programming specifically in non-profit organizations through her work in multiple non-profit organizations including Plimoth Plantation and Chaffee Art Center.
+Nicole Carpenter has experience in exhibition design and curation, as well as collections management and museum education through her work in multiple non-profit organizations including Plimoth Plantation and Chaffee Art Center.
 Her experience is enhanced by her Master’s degree in Museum Studies at Syracuse University.
-Nicole also completed her Bachelor’s Degree in Art History and Painting with a minor in both History and Business Administration.
+Nicole also completed her Bachelor’s Degree in Art History and Painting with a minor in both History and Business Administration at Castleton University.

-As Education and Program Director, Nicole is responsible for both children’s and adult education through engaging and instructional programs.
-During her time at WHS she has won the Connecticut League of History Organizations Award of Merit for the annual town-wide third grade tour “Exploring Westport History at the Wheeler House”.
+As Director of Programs and Education, Nicole is responsible for both children’s and adult education through engaging and instructional programs, as well as the exhibit displays throughout the museum.
+During her time at WM she has won the Connecticut League of History Organizations Award of Merit for the annual town-wide third grade tour “Exploring Westport History at the Wheeler House”.